How Life Insurance Works

 Adding to Life Insurance You Have

 If you have already purchased life insurance, consider the effects of inflation and reevaluate your coverage amount to make sure you have enough.
-You'd need $1.41 in 2015 to equal the buying power of $1.00 in 1999, so what seemed like plenty of coverage back then may not be enough now'.
+You'd need $1.61 in 2021 to equal the buying power of $1.00 in 2000, so what seemed like plenty of coverage back then may not be enough now1.
 Also think about whether your needs have changed, particularly if it's been many years since you've reviewed your insurance policy.

 Planning for the Future

 Helping loved ones cope with immediate expenses is the first thing that most people think about when purchasing life insurance.
 But you can also use life insurance to help secure your family's future.
 Even a relatively small amount of life insurance may be enough to help with the down payment on a house or simply start a savings fund for someone you care about.

 Once you decide on the type and amount of life insurance coverage you need, it's important to choose a life insurance company that you can trust.
 Look for a stable company with strong financial strength ratings from top independent rating services, such as A.M.
 Best, Fitch, Standard & Poor's, and Moody's Investors Service.

 This article is provided by New York Life Insurance Company for informational purposes only.
 This article is not intended to provide tax, legal, financial, or accounting advice.
 Please consult your own professional for advice specific to your circumstances.